jungmannlab/picasso/readme.rst

 Picasso 0.5.0
 -------------
-Picasso has introduced many changes, including 3D rotation window and new clustering algorithm in Render and reading of .nd2 files in Localize.
+Picasso has introduced many changes, including 3D rotation window and a new clustering algorithm in Render and reading of .nd2 files in Localize.
 Please check the changelog in the repository above to see all modifications.

 Picasso 0.4.0
 -------------